nxt3d/chain-resolver/README.md

-# Chain Resolver (Unified Registry + Resolver)
+# Unified Chain Resolver (Registry + Resolver)

 This repo contains a single contract — [`ChainResolver.sol`](src/ChainResolver.sol) — that lets clients look up ENS records and reverse names in one place.
 Read operations use the ENSIP‑10 extended resolver entrypoint `resolve(bytes name, bytes data)` (https://docs.ens.domains/ensip/10).
 Only the contract owner can make changes (ideally a multisig).

 ### Why this structure works
 - Everything is keyed by labelhash (computed as `labelHash = keccak256(bytes(label))`, for example with `label = "optimism"`).
 This keeps us agnostic to the final namespace (`cid.eth`, `on.eth`, `l2.eth`, etc.), so we can change hierarchies later without migrating fields.
-- One source of truth: Ownership, 7930 chain IDs ([EIP‑7930](https://eips.ethereum.org/EIPS/eip-7930)), ENS records, and reverse lookups live in one place.
+- One source of truth: Ownership, 7930 chain IDs ([ERC‑7930](https://eips.ethereum.org/EIPS/eip-7930)), ENS records, and reverse lookups live in one place.
 - ENSIP‑10 Extended Resolver: Once registered, the chain owner (or an authorised operator) can set ENS fields like addresses, contenthash and other text/data fields.
 Reads go through the extended resolver entrypoint `resolve(bytes name, bytes data)` (see ENSIP‑10), so clients can call the standard ENS fields - `addr`, `contenthash`, `text`, and `data` - to pull chain metadata directly from an ENS name like `optimism.cid.eth`.
 For available fields and examples, see [Contract Interfaces](#contract-interfaces).
 - Clear forward and reverse: Forward returns a chain’s 7930 identifier; reverse maps 7930 bytes back to the chain name.